Joseph Krawczyk (rugby league): Rugby union career

+Rugby league career

-Krawzyck, then playing for Lyon Villeurbanne XIII, was called up to represent France at the first edition of the Rugby League World Cup played in France.
+Kraczwyk, then playing for Lyon Villeurbanne XIII, was called up to represent France at the first edition of the Rugby League World Cup played in France.
 He took part at all of the tournament matches, scoring a try during the pool stage match against Great Britain, which ended 13-0.
 He took part as well at the final, which was also played against the same opposition team at the Parc des Princes in Paris in front of 30.368 spectators, but could not prevent the British national side from winning their first World Cup title.

+Death

+Kraczwyk died in Lyon on 17 September 2010, at the age of 84.